 On The Basis Of Sex is the most inspiring movie I have seen in a long time.

-Note, RBG is unfortunately not my namesake, but she truly is a baddass.
+RBG is truly is a baddass.
 The telling of this true story is so powerful and timely.
 Jones delivers her performance with such authenticity and passion it’s hard not to feel inspired.
 Afterall RBG’s continued fight against gender discrimination and for equality is unprecedented.